Skip to content

 Custom Incoming Message Task

 When a new email arrives at EmailEngine, a webhook will be sent to the email integration to handle it.
-The handling is executed in a task that could be overriden by a custom one using Application Config.
+The handling is executed in a task that can be overridden by a custom one using Application Config.
 The same task will also be used by the recovery functions.

 Getting Started

-1. Generate a new task in your solution using Lime Project.
+1. Generate a new task in your solution using lime-project generate task.

 Example Webhook Message